First Intifada: Hamas

 During the First Intifada the goal of Hamas was to destroy Israel and replace it with an Islamist Palestinian state, the group had very poor relations with the PLO and UNLU due to the PLO recognition of Israel, and was their main competitor for power.
+Hamas hoped that its opposition to negotiation, its more violent approach, and dissatisfaction with the PLO would allow them to grow at the expense of the PLO, and this was largely what happened.

 Hamas both participated in protests organized by the UNLU and organized its own protests, mainly organizing around mosques while jockeying for influence with the PLO and UNLU.
 They also engaged in armed combat operations targeting Israeli soldiers and civilians.
-During the 1st year of the Intifada there were only 10 attacks which were limited to detonating explosives and shooting at patrols, but over time these attacks increased in frequency with the 2nd year seeing 32 attacks including the kidnapping of 2 Israeli soldiers within the Green Line.
-In response to this Israeli began to arrest and kill many Hamas leaders including Ahmad Yassin, but by this point Hamas was too big for Israeli to destroy easily so the group survived these counterattacks.
+During the 1st year of the Intifada there were only 10 attacks which were limited to detonating explosives and shooting at patrols, but over time these attacks increased in frequency with the 2nd year alone seeing 32 attacks including the kidnapping of 2 Israeli soldiers within the Green Line.
+In response to this Israel began to arrest and kill many Hamas leaders including Ahmad Yassin, this triggered a crisis within Hamas which led to the formation of the Al-Qassam Brigades as a separate branch within Hamas, but the group managed to survive these attacks.
 By the end of the Intifada the groups had emerged as the biggest winner with them gaining significant political and military power both within Palestine and abroad.

+The first Hamas suicide bombing was in April 1993 when a car bomb exploded in the Jordan Valley.
+A notable Hamas figure named Yikhia Ayaskh, Hamas's top bomb maker responsible for many attacks, was killed by the IDF on January 5th 1996.
+This further enraged the already radical Hamas leading to launch several more suicide bombings.
+The group had wanted to Shimon Peres to lose the upcoming Israeli Prime Ministerial elections and through the further radicalization these attacks resulted in, likely flipped the election in favor of Benjamin Netanyahu.